akorablov/project_data_jobs/README.md

 ## 3. Evaluating how different skills align with salary levels, based on available data (US)

 To uncover which roles and skills command the highest salaries, I focused on job postings from the United States and analyzed their median salaries.
-I began by examining salary distributions for common roles - **Data Scientist**, **Data Engineer**, and **Data Analyst** - to understand which positions tend to offer the most competitive pay.
+I began by examining salary distributions for common roles **Data Scientist**, **Data Engineer**, and **Data Analyst**, to understand which positions tend to offer the most competitive pay.

 📘 *Detailed analysis available in the notebook:* [4_Salary_Analysis](PyProject_1/4.Salary_analysis.ipynb)